Carlo Roberto Dati: Biography

 Dati became a friend of John Milton and Nicolaas Heinsius the Elder during their travels through Florence, and continued a correspondence with them.
 Dati was only eighteen years old when Milton met him, yet his eloquence and scientific and historical knowledge were already widely acknowledged.
 In a letter written in Latin, Dati praised the English poet while he was still in Florence; Milton saved this letter and printed it in the testimonia that preface the Latin section of his 1645 Poems.
 Dati is commemorated in the “emblematic lines” of Milton's Latin poem Epitaphium Damonis when describing in allegorical terms his experiences in Italian academies (Epitaphium Damonis line 137); one of Milton's letters in Latin to Dati survives (dated 21 April 1647), as do two of Dati's letters in Italian to Milton (dated 22 October/1 November 1647 and 24 November/4 December 1648 respectively).
 Milton listed Dati among his Italian friends in Pro populo anglicano defensio secunda.

 In fiction

-Carlo Roberto Dati appears in Lorenzo Lippi's Malmantile Racquistato under the anagrammatic name of Alticardo.
+Carlo Roberto Dati appears in Lorenzo Lippi's Il Malmantile racquistato under the anagrammatic name of Alticardo.